KalindiFonda/Advent-of-Code/README.md

 I am at 6am in 2023, and I miss the 5am starts, as there is more time before the world wakes up and starts asking for things!
 I think, this is a pretty good deal.
 Helps me have good sleeping habits by giving me a reason to go to bed earlier.
 Not that I go necessarily, but I have a reason to, he he.

 Let's see how far I get this year.
-AoC is something that makes me joyous, and I am grateful for the crew that makes it happen.

-And this year, I am part of the Le Wagon AoC party and hype, and it's lovely to have a community to be excited about it together, wohooo.
+AoC is something that makes me joyous, and I am grateful for the crew that makes it happen: this year, I am part of the Le Wagon AoC party and hype, and it's lovely to have a community to be excited about it together, wohooo.

 ### If you added input files into your repo